Marketing: What to Put on Your Contractor Business Card (And Why Most Cards Get Thrown Away) - TradePass Blog

 The 8 Things Every Contractor Business Card Needs

-After looking at what works and what doesn't, here are the eight elements that separate business cards that generate callbacks from business cards that generate landfill.
+After looking at what works and what doesn't, here are the eight elements that separate business cards that generate repeat work from business cards that generate landfill.
 Not all of these will fit on a single paper card -- which is part of the point we'll get to later.

 1. Your Full Name (Not Just Your Business Name)